proseline/proseline-next/DESIGN.md

 - a random **project write key pair** for signing entries to all project logs

 On joining a project, a client generates a random **log key pair** for signing entries to the client's project log

+Clients wrap each entry to each project log in an **envelope**.
+Each envelope includes:
+- a signature with the project write secret key
+- a signature with the log write secret key
+- the entry, encrypted with the project read key

+Each entry includes a monotonically increasing index, starting with zero.
+Each entry after the first includes the cryptographic digest of the prior entry in the log.

+Each invitation stored by the proseline.com server application includes:
+- the project distribution key
+- the public project write key
+- the project write secret key, encrypted with the customer's privacy key (optional)
+- the project read key, encrypted with the customer's privacy key (optional)
+- a title for the project, encrypted with the customer's privacy key

 ## Inviting